-Honey mustard coleslaw with Greek yogurt is a healthy low-calorie alternative to the classic version with mayonnaise.
-Learn how to make no mayo red cabbage slaw that stays soft and juicy, but does not get watery over time!
+Purple cabbage slaw with Greek yogurt is a healthy low-calorie alternative to the traditional coleslaw recipes.
+Learn how to make great red cabbage slaw that is juicy with a crunchy texture, but does not get watery over time.

-After all, the definition of deli-style coleslaw is a few shreds of cabbage slathered with mayo and honey, and full of calories.
-This honey mustard coleslaw looked and tasted so light and better!
+After all, the definition of deli-style mayo-based coleslaw is a few shreds of cabbage slathered with mayo and honey, and full of calories.
+This spicy no mayo coleslaw looked and tasted so light and better!

-Most of the Greek yogurt coleslaw recipes tend to get watery and go limp if you make them ahead of time.
-Find out my LITTLE SECRET to keep it soft and juicy, and at the same time, does not ooze out moisture.
+Most of the no-mayo coleslaw recipes tend to get watery and go limp if you make them ahead of time.
+Find out my LITTLE SECRET to keep it crisp, and at the same time, does not ooze out moisture.

 Once everyone had a taste of this healthier version, they loved it.
-Since then, this honey mustard slaw has become a staple dish at home.
-It tastes great as a side dish with chicken, fish and shrimps.
-I pair it with baked chicken breasts, roasted chicken drumsticks, baked lemon mustard fish, Panko-crusted fish, and even fried shrimps.
+Since then, this tangy purple cabbage slaw has become a staple dish at home.

-Since trying this no-mayo coleslaw and succeeding, I got more confident and improvised it step by step.
+Since trying this honey mustard coleslaw and succeeding, I got more confident and improvised it step by step.

 Ingredient notes